Providing physio rehabRehabilitating people with these conditions

 The physiotherapy system we’ve developed is supported by robust neuro-muscular research.
 It integrates the principles of the Pilates system used by so many actors, dancers and athletes for both training and rehabilitation.
 Our approach gently uses Joseph Pilates’s system in a manner consistent with the practice of physiotherapy to address the deeper roots of injuries and conditions for long-term results.

 Trained in Sydney, Australia, Susan Ting began her physiotherapy practice in Asia.
 There she gained clinical experience, ranging from acute neuro-rehabilitation, treatment of musculoskeletal conditions to sports physiotherapy, at both national and international professional sports events.
 She developed a deep appreciation for the human muscular-skeletal (MSK) system and movement control.

-In 1998, Susan met Canadian physiotherapist Rochenda Howard and Julia Ellis, a world-class ballet instructor, when she took her first Biokinetik Exercise Technique (B.E.T.) course in Hong Kong.
+Susan met Canadian physiotherapist Rochenda Howard and Julia Ellis, a world-class ballet instructor, when she took her first Biokinetik Exercise Technique (B.E.T.) course in Hong Kong.
 The duo had pioneered the development of B.E.T., a Pilates-baased physiotherapy treatment system.
-Rochenda’s integration of neurology into orthopedic physiotherapy to address chronic MSK conditions and dysfunctions fascinated Susan.
+Rochenda’s integration of neuroscience into orthopedic physiotherapy to address chronic MSK conditions and dysfunctions fascinated Susan.
 Today, neuroscience research continues to affirm Rochenda’s academic and clinical insights into neuromotor control as evidence-based practice, then decades ahead of her peers .
-In 2005 Susan began formal training and mentorship under Rochenda.
-After certification, Susan opened her B.E.T. practice in Vancouver.
-With Rochenda, now based in Toronto, she provides B.E.T.’s unique rehabilitation approach in her practice, and teaches B.E.T. physiotherapy as advanced clinical practice.
+Susan sought formal training and mentorship under Rochenda.
+After certification, Susan provided B.E.T. practice in Vancouver.
+With Rochenda, now based in Toronto, she provides B.E.T.’s unique rehabilitation approach, and teaches B.E.T. physiotherapy as advanced clinical practice.